-If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
-In the first instance, the class teacher deals with incidents him/herself in the normal manner.
+If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents on MyConcern.
+Staff will respond in a consistent, fair and proportionate manner so pupils know with certainty that misbehaviour will always be addressed.
+In the first instance, the class teacher deals with incidents following the and de-escalation techniques may be used to prevent further behaviour issues arising.
 However, if misbehaviour continues, the class teacher seeks help and advice from the Headteacher.

 The class teacher [alongside the SENCo] liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the LEA Behaviour Support Service.
+The class teacher may, for example, discuss the needs of a child with the LA Behaviour Support Service.